Cynthia Bailey

-Cynthia Denise Bailey (born February 19, 1967) is an American model, reality television personality, and actress.
+Cynthia Denise Bailey (born February 19, 1967) is an American model, reality television personality, podcaster and actress.
 Born and raised in Alabama, she moved to New York City at the age of 18 to pursue a modeling career.
 There, she signed a five-year contract with Wilhelmina Models, and subsequently appeared as a model in various magazines and advertising campaigns.
 She worked as a runway model in Paris and Milan.

 Bailey has acted in films, including Without You I'm Nothing (1990) and For Love or Money (1993), and on television programs, such as The Cosby Show.
-She joined the reality television show The Real Housewives of Atlanta in 2010.
+She joined the Bravo reality television show The Real Housewives of Atlanta in 2010.
 She married Peter Thomas in 2010, and their divorce was finalized in 2017.
-Her relationship with sportscaster Mike Hill was showcased on Real Housewives of Atlanta from 2018 until she left the series in 2021.
+Her relationship with sportscaster Mike Hill was showcased on The Real Housewives of Atlanta from 2018 until she left the series in 2021.

 Early life

 Cynthia Denise Bailey was born on February 19, 1967, in Decatur, Alabama, and raised in Tuscumbia.
 Her father, Elijah, worked at an auto factory and her mother, Barbara, worked at a sewing factory.
 Barbara was 18 when she was pregnant with Cynthia, and had another daughter, Malorie, roughly a year later.
 While growing up, Cynthia was inspired by her grandmother, Mae Frankie Ford, who worked in a sewing factory, sold hotdogs and hamburgers, cleaned houses, and volunteered to care for an elderly woman.
 She described Ford as "the first female black entrepreneur in [her] life".

 Bailey enrolled in freshman-level courses at the University of Alabama in Huntsville, and competed in local beauty pageants.
 She was the first African American homecoming queen at Deshler High School.
 After winning the event, she participated in a homecoming queen pageant.
 Even though she did not win, she was contacted by a Wilhelmina Models talent scout.
 At age 18, she moved to New York City and signed a five-year contract with the modeling agency.
 She raised the money for the move through part-time work at a mall.